angeloskath/supervised-lda/docs/site/console_applications.md

 # Create 100 random documents with a vocabulary of 1000 words.
 The cast to
 # int32 at the end is mandatory because all console applications expect that
-# type of array.
+# type of array
 In [2]: X = np.round(np.maximum(0, np.random.rand(1000, 100)*20)).astype(np.int32)

 # Create the class labels for all documents in the corpus.
 We multiply with 5,
-# because we assume that there are 6 classes.
+# because we assume that there are 6 classes
 In [3]: y = np.round(np.random.rand(100)*5).astype(np.int32)

 # Save the data in a file that can be then passed to all console applications